kimenyu/workspace-erp/README.md

 ### JWT Access + Refresh Sessions
 - Access tokens are standard JWTs (`Authorization: Bearer <token>`)
-- Refresh tokens are strong random values stored in `Session` table
+- Refresh tokens are random values stored in `Session` table
-- Refresh rotates the token in DB (invalidates old token)
+- Refresh rotates the token in DB (invalidates the old one)

-### Worker Secret (optional hardening)
+### Worker Secret (optional)
-Some endpoints can be gated by `X-Worker-Secret` to reduce blast radius.
+Internal endpoints can be gated by `X-Worker-Secret` for extra hardening.

 ---